 ALAN FRAM, Associated Press

-The survey was conducted for AP and the television networks by Edison Research as voters arrived at 40 randomly selected caucus sites in Iowa.
-The survey involved interviews with 1,737 caucus-goers and had a margin of sampling error of plus or minus 4 percentage points
+The survey of 1,621 Illinois voters was conducted for The Associated Press and the television networks by Edison Research.
+Interviews were conducted as voters left their polling places Tuesday at 35 randomly selected sites.
+The survey has a margin of sampling error of plus or minus 4 percentage points.